-As a means of measuring and evaluating both the Contractor's and the method's analytical performance, the Contractor must participate in USEPA's Proficiency Testing Program.
-USEPA's Proficiency Testing Program involves the analysis of case-specific Performance Evaluation (PE) samples and the participation in interlaboratory Quarterly Blind (QB) Audits.
-The Contractor's analytical PE samples and QB results will be used by USEPA to assess and verify the Contractor's continuing ability to produce acceptable analytical data in accordance with the contractual requirements.
+As a means of measuring and evaluating both the Contractor's and the method's analytical performance, the Contractor shall participate in USEPA's Proficiency Testing Program.
+USEPA's Proficiency Testing Program involves the analysis of Case-specific Performance Evaluation (PE) samples and the participation in interlaboratory Performance Evaluation audits.
+The Contractor's PE sample results will be used by the Government to assess and verify the Contractor's continuing ability to produce acceptable analytical data in accordance with the contractual requirements.

-- 10.1 Performance Evaluation (PE) Samples - 10.1.1 The PE sample(s) may be scheduled with the Contractor as frequently as on a Sample Delivery Group (SDG)-by-SDG basis.
-The PE samples may be sent either by the Regional client or the National Program Office (NPO).
-PE samples will assist USEPA in monitoring Contractor performance. - 10.1.2 PE samples will be provided as either single-blinds (recognizable as a PE sample, but of unknown composition), or as double-blinds (not recognizable as a PE sample and of unknown composition).
+- 10.1 Performance Evaluation (PE) Samples - 10.1.1 The PE sample(s) may be scheduled with the Contractor as frequently as on a Sample Delivery Group (SDG)-by-SDG basis but no less than once per year. - 10.1.2 PE samples will be provided as either single-blinds (recognizable as a PE sample, but of unknown composition), or as double-blinds (not recognizable as a PE sample and of unknown composition).
 The Contractor will not be informed of either the analytes/parameters or the concentrations in the PE samples. - 10.1.3 The Contractor may receive the PE samples as either full volume samples or ampulated/bottled concentrates from USEPA or a designated USEPA Contractor.
 The PE samples shall come with instructions concerning the unique preparation procedures, if any, required to reconstitute the PE samples (i.e., the required dilution of the PE sample concentrate).
-PE samples are to be extracted and analyzed with the rest of the routine sample using the procedure described in the sample preparation and method analysis sections of Exhibit D. All contract required Quality Control (QC) shall also be met.
-The PE sample results are to be submitted in Exhibit B. - 10.1.4 In addition to PE sample preparation and analysis, the Contractor shall be responsible for correctly identifying and quantitating the analytes/parameters included in each PE sample.
+PE samples are to be extracted and analyzed with the rest of the routine samples in the SDG.
+The Contractor shall prepare and analyze the PE sample using the procedure described in the sample preparation and method analysis sections of Exhibit D. All contract required Quality Control (QC) shall also be met.
+The PE sample results are to be submitted in the SDG deliverable package per normal reporting procedures detailed in Exhibit B. - 10.1.4 In addition to PE sample preparation and analysis, the Contractor shall be responsible for correctly identifying and quantitating the analytes/parameters included in each PE sample.
 When PE sample results are received by USEPA, the PE sample results will be evaluated for correct analytical identification and quantitation.
-The PE sample evaluation will be provided to the Contractor via coded evaluation sheets, by analyte/parameter.
+The results of the PE sample evaluation will be provided to the Contractor via coded evaluation sheets, by analyte/parameter.
 USEPA will notify the Contractor of unacceptable performance.
 USEPA reserves the right to adjust the PE sample acceptance windows to compensate for any unanticipated difficulties with a particular PE sample. - 10.1.5 The Contractor shall demonstrate acceptable analytical performance for both identification and quantitation of PE sample analytes/ parameters.
-For unacceptable PE sample performance, USEPA may take, but is not limited to, the following actions: